bjray/snap/README.md

 * _Contributors_: We can always use more eyes on the core framework and its testing
 * _Integrations_: Snap can collect from and publish to almost anything by [authoring a plugin](#author-a-plugin)

-To contribute to the Snap framework, see [our CONTRIBUTING file](CONTRIBUTING.md).
+To contribute to the Snap framework, see our [CONTRIBUTING.md](CONTRIBUTING.md) file.
 To give back to a specific plugin, open an issue on its repository.
+Snap maintainers aim to address comments and questions as quickly as possible.
+To get some attention on an issue just tag **@intelsdi-x/snap-maintainers**.
+If at any time, you don't get a quick enough response, reach out to us [on Slack](http://slack.snap-telemetry.io)

 ### Author a Plugin
 The power of Snap comes from its open architecture.
 Add to the ecosystem by building your own plugins to collect, process or publish telemetry.